BuildOnViction/docs/docs/get-started/masternode.md

 Our team extensively tested performances and came up with those minimal requirements for any Tomochain masternode host:

-- Should be facing internet directly (no NAT, public IP)
+- Must be facing internet directly (no NAT, public IP)
-- Should have at least 8 core, 16 threads at 2.5Ghz <!-- TODO: edit values -->
+- Must have at least 8 cores
-- Should have at least 8 Go of RAM
+- Must have at least 32Go of RAM
-- Storage should be of SSD type
+- Storage must be SSD

 The full node will serve on port `30303` for p2p communication with other nodes, `8545` for RPC api and `8546` for websocket api.
 You may need to edit your firewall configuration accordingly.